camminady/PhDThesisTemplate/README.md

 # How To
 *If* everything works out of the box, you should be able to simply compile the file `Dissertation.tex`.

-However, there are **many** packages included and some of these are porbably redundant.
+However, there are **many** packages included and some of these are probably redundant.
 There are also several config files, so setting the document up the first time might take some effort.

 # Credit
 Initial LaTeX files are taken from [here](https://sdqweb.ipd.kit.edu/wiki/Dokumentvorlagen).